erenkarakal/SkriptHarbor/wiki/undocumented-syntaxes/undocumented-syntaxes.md

 ## Debug (Effect)
 **Since:** 2.7\
-Debug an expression by printing data of it to console.
+Debug an expression by printing its data to the console.
 Can also debug what class an input is parsed as for Conditions and Effects.
 Useful for dealing with conflict debugging.\
 **Patterns:**
 ```
 debug [:verbose] %objects%